mariorez/blog.korge.org/_posts/2020-10-07-korge-tutorial-writing-2048-game-step-4-data-saving.md

 This `Element` should know about positions of blocks at some point of the history.
 It also should know about the score at that point.
 Since block positions are always 16, let's create an `IntArray` with 16 values in the `Element` class.
-Those values will represent the ids of the blocks placed on each of 16 positions.
+Those values will represent the ids of the blocks placed on each one of 16 positions.
 Another property in `Element` will contain the score.

 ```kotlin